minio/docs/source/reference/minio-server/minio-server.rst

    MinIO server outputs the port to the system log.

 .. mc-cmd:: --certs-dir, -S
+   :optional:

-   *Optional* Specifies the path to the folder containing certificates the :mc:`minio` process uses for configuring TLS/SSL connectivity.
+   Specifies the path to the folder containing certificates the :mc:`minio` process uses for configuring TLS/SSL connectivity.

    Omit to use the default directory paths: